South East England: Other industries

 George Albert Smith developed the first colour film process, known as Kinemacolor, in 1906 at Southwick, West Sussex.
 George E. Davis from Slough, is the founding father of chemical engineering.
 Wiggins Teape, later ARJO Wiggins Fine Papers, had the largest paper research centre in Europe at Butlers Court in Beaconsfield; built in 1891 and vacated in 2009.
 Bentalls in Bracknell (now Fenwick since 2017) had the first point of sale terminal in Europe - the NCR 280 in 1973.

-The National Fruit Collection is the largest collection of fruit trees in the world, at Brogdale, and is next to the M2 at the A251 junction in Ospringe.
+The National Fruit Collection is the largest collection of fruit trees in the world, at Brogdale, near Faversham in Kent.
 Scalextric was invented by Fred Francis in 1956, who founded Minimodels in Havant; initially the model cars had been clockwork; it was made from 1967 at Triang in Margate.
 The world's first Mars Bar was made in Slough in 1932; it was modelled on the Milky Way, popular at the time in the USA.
 Twix was introduced at Slough in 1967, with production moving to eastern France (Mars Chocolat France at Haguenau in Alsace) in 2005.
 The Ford GT40 was developed by Ford Advanced Vehicles at Slough in the mid-1960s.